 Our members will work with staff, within our organization or at partner agencies, engaged in the services that are typically offered, such as therapeutic recreation programs for veterans, day habilitation services for people with intellectual and developmental disabilities, case management services for Deaf, services for people with traumatic brain injury, admissions, low income or senior housing.
 The members will assist staff in the delivery of services or program development.
 American Sign Language (ASL) fluency is needed for assignments with the Deaf program.

-New for 2022 – an additional focus of the member’s service will include assessing the needs of the people we support as it related to the impact of COVID-19.
+An additional focus of the member’s service will include assessing the needs of the people we support as it related to the impact of COVID-19.
 An assessment tool is used to identify challenges people are experiencing along 20 life areas.
 The member works with the person supported, staff and advisors to create bridges to solutions and to develop resources.
 Regular peer support meetings and case conferences are held to offer guidance and training on client engagement, effective communication and tools for assessment and service delivery.

 Those who have served in the U.S. Military (including the Guard and Reserve), their families or those who have a disability are encouraged to apply.